Town council asks public for help as plans for a new skate park in Raunds take shape

 "The process has taken some time due to the pandemic and the significant increase in construction costs, but great progress has already been made and a final push is now required in order to get the funding over the line.”

-Turning to the public for help, a crowdfunding page is set to go live in the coming days.
+Turning to the public for help, a crowdfunding page has gone live.

 There is no confirmation on when ground will be broken on the project, but Cllr Curtis insists the council and contractor are ‘united in their ambition to commence the construction of the skate park at the earliest available opportunity.’